keithallatt/HierarchicalMultiLabelClassification/README.md

 #### Encoder

 Our encoder model takes in a single article, x as input.
 The article must go through a pre-processing stage which does two things: First, punctuation is stripped from the article and the first 510 article characters are taken.
 Second, the truncated article is passed to a BERT Tokenizer which converts the article to a format acceptable by the BERT transformer.
-This is outlined in more detail in the Data Transformation section of the report.
+These ideas are outlined in more detail in the Data Transformation section of the report.
 The tokenized article is then passed to the BERT Transformer which outputs an article embedding of shape 1x768.
 Intuitively, this represents a summarized version of the article.

 #### Decoder

 The decoder portion of our model takes in the encoded article of shape 1x768.
 It consists of three layers: One for predicting L1, L2 and L3 labels respectively.
-Each layer: Layer i begins with an MLP which we call the *embedding MLP*.
+Each Layer i begins with an MLP which we call the *embedding MLP*.
 MLP1 takes the encoded article as input.
-MLP2 and MLP3 take in *either* the output of the previous layer (i.e. y1 or y2) with probability $p$ or the true labels of the previous layer (i.e. t1 or t2) with probability (1-$p$).
+MLP2 and MLP3 take in *either* the output of the previous layer (i.e. y1 or y2) with probability p or the true labels of the previous layer (i.e. t1 or t2) with probability 1-p.
 This implements *teacher forcing* since we feed the ground truth labels of Layer i to Layer i+1.
 Each embedding MLP outputs a vector of shape 1x100 which gets fed into a GRU.
+The number of hidden states in the GRU is a hyperparameter which is set to 100 by default.
 The GRU aims to remember sequential information between the layers.
 This is important since the L1, L2 and L3 labels have dependencies between them.
 For instance, Place ∈ L1, Building ∈ L2 and HistoricalBuilding ∈ L3.
 The L3 labels are a specific type of L2 label which are in turn a specific type of L1 label.
 Thus, for example, when predicting an L2 label, we would like to remember the information in our prediction of the L1 label to aid in our L2 prediction.
 To accomplish this, the inputs to GRUi is the output of GRUi-1 and the output of MLPi with the exception of GRU1 which takes in just the output of MLP1 since it is the first layer.
 The output of each GRU is a 1x100 vector which gets fed into a *classifer MLP*: CLFi.
-This outputs a vector of class scores: yi for Layer i and gets fed into the MLP at the next layer.
+This outputs a vector of class scores: yi for Layer i and gets fed into the embedding MLP in the next layer.
 Thus, y1, y2 and y3 have shapes: 1x9, 1x70 and 1x219 respectively which are the number of labels in L1, L2 and L3.
 Lastly, we compute the cross entropy loss: Lce by averaging the L1,L2 and L3 cross entropies.

 <!-- ### Decoder